The Reality of Green Transition: The Resource Curse and Critical Minerals

 China’s monopoly on global critical minerals production.
 Author: Marína Kováčová

-Since critical minerals’ future prospects attract wide attention of international players, they are likely to become a means of power.
-Bearing the context in mind, one cannot help but wonder if the critical minerals are not just too critical to be just – alike their fossil predecessors.
+Since critical minerals’ future prospects attract wide attention of international players, they are likely to become a key means of future power.
+[IV] Bearing the context in mind, one cannot help but wonder if the critical minerals are not just too critical to be just – alike their fossil predecessors.

 Although Western countries have previously outlined plans to hold the abusers accountable, some of the Western EV manufacturers are mindfully signing contracts with ethical mines, and the OECD provides guidance on how to conduct the due diligence in the mineral supply chain, no significant change has been made.
 [37] [38] Critical minerals, most notably lithium and copper, continue to be linked with water scarcity due to the spilling of waste into rivers, streams and underground aquifers used for drinking.
 [39] [40] They are associated with mass deforestation and environmental pollution, especially in remote regions with little to no hope for a more conservationist approach.
 [41]